b-cubed-eu/virtual-suitability-cube/README.md

   <img width="500" height="350" src="https://github.com/rociobeatrizc/virtual_suitability_cube/blob/main/images/suit_sp2.png">
 </p>

-Now, for each species, we will create a data cube: the dimensions remain x, y, and time, but this time the attribute is the suitability only, with values ranging from 0 to 1, which characterizes each species.
+For each species, we will create a data cube: the dimensions remain x, y, and time, but this time the attribute is the suitability only, with values ranging from 0 to 1, which characterizes each species.
 ```r
 # stars cube for Species 1
 suit_sp1 <- list(suit_sp1)